freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1572.1

+You are already in an `nano` instance, editing the commit meassage for the selected commit.
 Add an `s` at the end of the commit message so it is `feat: add column references`.
 When you are done, save the file and exit Nano.

 #### HINTS